lotshot/lotshot-ton-contracts/README.md

 1. After receiving a payment, the contract generates a random number `x` from 0 to 11 999.
 2. If `x == 0` the contract informs the administrator about a potential jackpot.
 The admin should call `finishRound(address)`:
    - the player receives `JACKPOT_PRIZE` (10 000 jettons) and NFT `0`;
-   - the jackpot counter increases and no new tickets are accepted.
+   - the Jackpot counter increases; remaining prize tiers continue as usual.
 3. Otherwise `x` is checked against the ranges below.
 A prize is issued while the associated counter is below its limit.
 The table assumes a round of 12 000 tickets.

    | Range of `x` | Counter limit | Prize (jettons) | NFT |